NicholasBrem/MATLAB-Euler-Sim-App/README.md

 Cayley-Klein Matrix and w-z Parameters at current time.

-Plot data function plots a graph of each parameter vs time, allowing singularities to be identified and displaying the adequacy of each parameter at displaying the above status.
+Plot data function plots a graph of each parameter vs time, allowing singularities to be identified and highlighting the adequacy of each parameter at displaying the above status.